 Size of the Tamper

 Tampers come in a wide variety of sizes ranging from 48mm to 58mm.
-The most common size is 58mm which is commercial size.
+The most common size is 58mm which is the commercial size.
 However, some entry level machines have smaller portafilters which require a smaller tamper.
 If you are not sure what size to get, just measure the inside diameter of your portafilter basket and get a tamper that is slightly smaller.

 Weight of the Tamper